smithfarm/ceph-auto-aws/README.md

 ## How to spin up delegates

 1. Make sure the delegates do not already exist
-1. Edit `aws.yaml` - `install_subnets` is the list of delegates to spin up
+1. Edit the `aws.yaml` file.
+Modify the `install_subnets` section so it matches the list of delegates you wish to spin up, e.g.:

+    install_subnets:
+    - 1
+    - 2
+    - 3

 1. Run the spinup script: `python aws.py`

 ## How to wipe out delegates

 1. Make sure you know the delegate number you wish to wipe out and that you really, really want to wipe it out
-1. Run the wipeout script, providing the delegate number as the sole argument, e.g. `python wipeout.py 3`
+1. Run the wipeout script, providing the delegate number as the sole argument, e.g.:

+    python wipeout.py 3

 ## How to get list of delegate public IP addresses

-1. Run the script: `python list-public-ips.py`
+Run the script:

+    python list-public-ips.py